MikeGonzaBar/HomeMoneyManagement/README.md

 - Check [API/DEVELOPMENT.md](API/DEVELOPMENT.md) for common issues and solutions
 - Open an issue on GitHub

+## 📸 Screenshots

+> **Note**: Screenshots coming soon!
+We're working on capturing the best views of the application to help you understand its features.

+**Recommended Screenshots to Add:**

+- Main Dashboard with account carousel and net worth display
+- Credit Card Management showing credit limits and used credit
+- AI-Powered Bank Statement Upload and Review
+- Financial Projections Chart with historical and forecasted data
+- Transaction Table with filtering capabilities

+---

 ## 🎉 Acknowledgments

 - Built with Vue.js and Django
 - UI components by Vuetify
 - Charts powered by Chart.js
 - Icons by Material Design Icons
+- AI-powered transaction extraction by Google AI Studio (Gemini API)

 ---